 Unfortunately the K-100 is not suitable for use by breweries.
 It’s not Trade Approved and, therefore, cannot be used to weigh items that are sold based on weight.
 Here are a few alternative scales suitable for breweries.

-One option for weighing kegs in a brewery is the Marsden HSS-I-100SS-APP Trade Approved Stainless Steel Bench Scale.
+One option for weighing kegs in a brewery is the Marsden HSS Stainless Steel Bench Scale.
 With an optional max capacity of 150kg and optional max dimensions of 600mm x 600mm, this scale can easily accommodate all sizes of kegs.

-This scale is also IP65 rated, meaning it is dust tight and can be wiped down without causing damage to the scale.
+When paired with the I-100SS-APP indicator, this scale can be Trade Approved.
+It is also IP65 rated, meaning it is dust tight and can be wiped down without causing damage to the scale.

-For weighing kegs in a brewery, we’d recommend the Marsden HSS-JIK-APP Trade Approved Stainless Steel Bench Scale.
-It has the same optional maximum capacity and dimensions as the HSS-I-100SS-APP, but is also IP67 rated, making it suitable for wet and dusty environments.
+For weighing kegs in a brewery, we’d recommend the HSS with the JIK-APP Trade Indicator.
+This version is IP67 rated, making it suitable for wet and dusty environments.
 So there’s no need to panic if you have an accident during the liquid filling process, which this scale is also suitable for.

 Plus, because it’s stainless steel, it’s long-lasting, easy to clean and looks professional in your brewery.

-One final option is the Marsden P-SS-I-100SS-APP Stainless Steel Platform Scale.
+One final option is the Marsden Stainless Steel Platform Scale.
 This scale is ideal for final weighing before kegs leave the brewery.
-It’s Trade Approved and IP68 Rated, meaning it’s completely waterproof.
+It can be made Trade Approved and waterproof, depending on which indicator is chosen.

 With capacities ranging from 600kg to 3000kg, you can rest assured that this scale can handle the weight of any keg.